Last Updated on 07/10/2025

 These core web vitals define the parameters of a positive user experience and contribute to optimizing page load speed.

-Apart from the Core Web Vitals, various other metrics play a role in evaluating how well a page loads for users.
+Apart from the Core Web Vitals, various other metrics evaluate how well a page loads for users.
 Some additional metrics include:

 D. First Contentful Paint (FCP): When users first see rendered content on a webpage.